How To Clear Coat an Exterior Wood Door

 Prepare

 Preparation is essential before coating a door as it ensures a smooth finish and that the product glides on easily.
-The following steps should be followed to achieve the best results for your exterior door.

 Clean